 Appropriate for younger students, but inspirational for all ages, picture books have a unique capacity to captivate and educate.
 The following books all have linked teacher’s guides.

-Calling the Doves / El Canto de las Palomas by Juan Herrera is the poet’s account of his own childhood as a migrant farmworker.
+- Calling the Doves / El Canto de las Palomas by Juan Herrera is the current Poet Laureate’s account of his childhood as a migrant farmworker.
 Beautifully illustrated and composed in Spanish and English, Herrera describes the simple joys he misses from his native Mexico as well as detailing his personal journey in becoming a writer.

 Initiate a community service project

 Chávez was explicit about the need to serve one’s community.
 As a class, identify a need in your community and then brainstorm ways that students can make a difference from running a donation drive to decorating school walls in order to welcome all students and families.
-Take inspiration from the students in Fellsmere, FL for a more intensive project and let us know about it and apply for our community grants.
+Take inspiration from a group of middle school students in Fellsmere, FL for a more intensive service-learning project.
+They wrote and produced a short news broadcast highlighting the unfair labor practices and strenuous conditions of migrant farmworkers who pick oranges in their community.
+Then they held a school-wide donation drive for materials farmworkers sorely needed.
+Their teachers were winners of our Community Grants program and a lesson for this project can be found here.
+If you do decide to do an immigration-themed service-learning project, please let us know about it and apply for our community grants (deadline July 1, 2016).

 Extend learning into the present state of migrant farm workers